PDXpert PLM Software

 PDXpert PLM software file attachments import process

-PDXpert includes an External Data Importer tool that allows you to initialize your new PLM system by importing existing document and part records, and then attaching files to these records.
+PDXpert includes an Batch Importer tool that allows you to initialize your new PLM system by importing existing document and part records, and then attaching files to these records.

 The CSV file used for importing file attachments includes separate columns for item files and revision files (as well as external links).
 An item record in your PLM database can have more than one file imported into any (or all) of these file lists.